JonathanCamenzuli/UG_FYP/src/server/coap/README.md

-In this folder, a `.env` is used and not available in the public repo.
+In this folder, a `.env` is used and is not available in the public repo.
 The following environment variables are used in said `.env` file:

 ```.env
 INFLUXDB_URL    # URL of InfluxDB Instance